Martin

 cache_size_mb: 1024

 # If the client accepts multiple compression formats, and the tile source is not pre-compressed, which compression should be used. `gzip` is faster, but `brotli` is smaller, and may be faster with caching.
-Defaults to brotli.
+Default could be different depending on Martin version.

 preferred_encoding: gzip